-CMSC supports many of the advocacy and legislative initiatives being put forward at the state and federal level.
-If you can, please add your voice of support to the following:
+CMSC supports many of the advocacy and legislative initiatives being put forward at the state and federal level, including the following.

 Sens.
 Murphy, Merkley, Van Hollen Propose Robust Rescue Plan for Small and Mid-size Businesses and Nonprofits – This proposal for “The Main Street Emergency Grant Program” would provide much-needed liquidity for small and medium businesses during the economic crisis caused by COVID-19.
 The Main Street Emergency Grant Program would allow small businesses to apply for grants through the Treasury Department to cover fixed costs like payroll and rent.
 Those grants would revert to loans that would have to be paid back only if the business fails to prove it is meeting criteria under the proposal.
 It would also allow mid-size businesses to access to forgivable loans.

 - What the Federal Government Needs to Do to Enable Small Businesses to Survive the Coronavirus Crisis – The Institute for Local Self-Reliance, together with more than a dozen national and local small business organizations, have put forward a proposal to assist small businesses that includes grants and subsidies, loans, and other support for small businesses and employees.